 Response: The tone, body language of the respondent and the impact on the listener needs to be taken into consideration.

 Q: However if the IC recommendation is not accepted by management

 Response: IC is vested with civil powers and their recommendations are legally binding.
 Management takes a risk by going against it.
 If the Management does not accept and implement the decision of the IC, then the complainant or respondent can approach the next level i.e. the first level of judiciary to appeal the case i.e. the Civil court, Labour Union and the District courts.

-Q: What if accused is part of IC.
-How the situation be dealt in that case?
+Q: What if the accused is part of an IC.
+How can the situation be dealt with in that case?